ECSTeam/cloudfoundry-top-plugin/screenshots/screenshots.md

 ### Application view - sorting:
 Top allows sorting output on any column.
-Sorting on multiple columns is supporting (up to 5 levels).
+Sorting on multiple columns is supported (up to 5 levels).
 ![Screenshot](screenshot_appViewSort.png?raw=true)